 The DL on Real Time Bidding

-Real Time Bidding (RTB) and Programmatic Buying are not interchangeable.
+Real-Time Bidding (RTB) and Programmatic Buying are not interchangeable.
 RTB is one type of programmatic which means automatic bidding, selling and purchasing impressions for Display.
 This is all done as an auction.
-It involves several parties including a DSP (demand side platform), advertiser, publisher and an ad exchange.
+It involves several parties including a DSP (demand side platform), advertiser, publisher, and ad exchange.
 This demand-side platform helps advertisers decide which ad impressions to purchase.
 The DSP automates the ad purchase process, and this all happens milliseconds before a web page loads with the best bid serving the viewer the winning ad, making the process seamless.
 The DSP bids on impressions made available from an ad exchange.

 As a Paid Search Manager, I found similarities between Paid Search and real-time bidding within Programmatic.
 Lorenzo Moreno of The Trade Desk said it best, “Instead of bidding for keywords, you’re bidding for certain times of the day.”
 When asked about why we should use programmatic he said, “You get to decide which impressions are most valuable to you”.